 CATEGORY*: IARC known carcinogen, NTP known carcinogen

-USED IN: Tobacco smoke, gasoline fumes, diesel exhaust, industrial burning
+FOUND IN: Tobacco smoke, gasoline fumes, diesel exhaust, industrial burning

 THE GIST: Both the National Toxicology Program and the International Agency for Research on Cancer have designated benzene, which is one of the most widely used petrochemical solvents, as a known human carcinogen.
 Humans are exposed to benzene by inhaling gasoline fumes, automobile exhaust, cigarette smoke and industrial burning.
 It is sometimes used in fracking fluids.
 Occupational studies of men who have been diagnosed with breast cancer offer some of the best evidence of benzene’s link to breast cancer.